 Fruit is borne on last year’s wood.
 Vigorous wood tends to bear the largest fruit.

 In winter prune out any dead, damaged or diseased wood as well as any weaker looking growth.
-Prune out some old growth (older than 4-5 years) to encourage new growth and increase vigor.
+Prune out some old growth (older than four to five years) to encourage new growth and increase vigor.